About the Public Interest Law Foundation (PILF)

 • A student-led organization committed to increasing awareness of the rewards, challenges, opportunities, and needs in public interest law.

-• Over the past two decades, PILF has created and supported programs that enable students to explore and engage in public interest careers
+• Over the past three decades, PILF has created and supported programs that enable students to explore and engage in public interest careers

 • These include the law school's Loan Repayment Assistance Program, job shadowing and networking events like the Evening with Equal Justice, and the PILF Summer Grant Program

-• PILF also fundraises through its Fall Pledge Drive and its Spring Auction to support the PILF Summer Grant Program (below).
+• PILF also fundraises through its Fall Pledge Drive and its Annual Auction to support the PILF Summer Grant Program (below).

 PILF Summer Grant Program